TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 # Make file_1 executable for the owner and the group (- rwx r-x r--):
 chmod u+x file_1
 chmod g+x file_1
 ```
+**Note: Be careful modifying file/directory permissions, as it might cause unexpected results!!!**

 You can find out more about Linux permissions [here](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-understanding-linux-file-permissions).